Find participating medical centers and current study status in each of them

 A Study To Investigate The Safety Of RO7248824 in Children With Angelman Syndrome And To Understand The Way The Body Processes The Investigational Therapy

-A Study To Investigate The Safety, Tolerability, Pharmacokinetics And Pharmacodynamics Of RO7248824 In Participants With Angelman Syndrome
+A Study to Investigate the Safety, Tolerability, Pharmacokinetics (PK) and Pharmacodynamics (PD) of RO7248824 in Participants With Angelman Syndrome (AS)

 • Neurodevelopmental Disorder